 On first reference, a faculty member's name should be followed by a comma, Ph.D. or Ed.D. if applicable, another comma and the person's title.
-Titles, when they follow a name, are written in lowercase.
+Titles, when they follow a name, are lowercased.

 John Doe, Ph.D, assistant professor of sociology, earned an honorary title.